How can we move from GPEC to GEPP in 2022?

 With this in mind, GPEC is giving way to GEPP, which is more in tune with reality.

-GEPP : a more realistic vision
+PPIM: a more realistic vision

 The GEPP is an evolution of the GPEC vision.
 But what does it actually mean when it comes to implementing such a plan within a company?

-Implementing SWP in your company
+Implementing PPIM in your company

 Implementing a PPIM plan within your company doesn't happen overnight.
 Two concepts are important here: observe and measure.

-Establish an inventory
+Drawing up an inventory

 This initial quantitative data is useful for setting the company's strategic PPIM objectives.
 The next step is to reconcile these objectives with current employee skills.

-Measure, analyse and monitor
+Measure, analyze and monitor

 The gap between analysis and objectives can be bridged by increasing the skills of certain employees.